Samuraig5/piranha/README.md

 ### Analysis
 All the data that was produced, was saved to a excel table together with the name of the config file and important parameter settings it was produced under.
-This excel file is included with the ADAM handin.
+This excel file is included in the git: `Piranha_Project_Data.xlsx`.

 #### **Runtime Experiments**
 In the runtime experiments I want to investigate the runtime behaviour of Piranha.
 What influences runtime and how does it tradeoff with accuracy?
 I want to get a feel for the general behaviour so we would be able to select the proper parameters depending on our time and accuracy requirements.